pncsoares/youtube-video-player-clone/README.md

 A clone of the YouTube video player in HTML, CSS and vanilla JavaScript with all the cool features such as volume controls, full screen, theater mode, captions, picture in picture, etc. 😱

 You can play any video that you want!
+Just access the application url: https://pncsoares.github.io/youtube-video-player-clone/src

 I added one so you can test the web application but if you want to test it with one video of yours, just follow the instructions below 👇